USEPA/EPA_CCEMS_PostProcessingTool/docs/source/getting_started.rst

 ===============
 Required files for using the tool can be found in the docket associated with the rulemaking.

-In addition, the code repository can be found at https://github.com/toddsherwood-EPA/postproc_model_runs.
+In addition, the code repository can be found at https://github.com/USEPA/EPA_CCEMS_PostProcessingTool.
-If you would like access to the actual repository, please use the email address below to request access.
 Navigate to the above link and select "Clone or download" to either clone the repository to your local machine or download it as a ZIP file.
 Alternatively, you may wish to Fork the repo to your local machine if you intend to suggest changes to the code via a pull request.
+If you have trouble with the repository, please use the email address below for help.

 Setting up a Python environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^